How To Jack Up A Caravan Safely & Securely – Jacks, Hints & Tips

 - Use wheel chocks on the opposite side of the jack to secure the caravan against rolling.

-- A spotter can assist in enhancing safety during the jacking process.
+- A spotter can help improve safety during the jacking process.

 Step 3: Position the Jack